anatols/serde_hooks/docs/ser.md

 A path is a list of segments, each segment representing an element of a nested container (e.g. a field of a struct, a map entry or a sequence element).

-For simplicity, paths can be [cast to strings](crate::Path::borrow_str).
+For simplicity, paths can be compared to strings, used in string formatting, and [cast to strings](crate::Path::borrow_str).
 In this case they will resemble element access you'd write in Rust.

 Knowing a path allows you to apply different actions to different parts of your serialized data.